 The only way to deal with this self-reinforcing cycle is to redefine the way the brain interprets nerve impulses and allow its sensitivity to return to normal levels.
 Recent clinical outcomes indicate that the technique of EEG (brain wave) biofeedback can be used to break the cycle and lead to a major decrease or (more rarely) even the total elimination of chronic pain.

+What is EEG Biofeedback (Neurofeedback)?
 EEG biofeedback uses standard EEG amplifiers and dedicated software to allow the therapist to monitor brain wave activity, which in many cases may exhibit patterns of hyper-vigilance, hyper-sensitivity, and other types of disregulation.
 Clinical relevant features are extracted from these signals, and these are then fed right back to the client in real time in the form of some kind of symbolic display of moment-to-moment brain activity.
 Visual and auditory cues are given to the patient to coach him/her to alter the brain waves toward better regulated patterns of activity.

 Brain waves are a representation of the way you pay attention, both to the outside world and to your internal feelings.
 In the case of chronic pain, the brain is paying too much attention and has become over-sensitized.
 By learning to control your brain waves with the aid of EEG biofeedback, you can affect the underlying behavior patterns of your attention and return your brain's pain sensitivity to normal levels.

-A case in point is "Ted" (not his real name), who was nearly electrocuted.
+Some Case Examples A case in point is "Ted" (not his real name), who was nearly electrocuted.
 Three years later he was still "...suicidal with agony."
 He had been to a number of psychiatrists, and some of the medications they provided helped for a while, but the pain always returned.
 In great desperation, he came in to have his pain sensitivity retrained with EEG biofeedback.
 After only a few sessions, his pain was reduced to where it no longer bothered him, and he returned to a normal life.

 Another example is "Jack,” who came in with a diagnosis of fibromyalgia, a kind of whole body pain, along with chronic fatigue syndrome.
 Within three weeks, he was free of what he described as "bone-crushing pain" for the first time in six years.
 He went on and did a number of additional sessions of EEG biofeedback to consolidate his gains, but the major difference was made early on.